Topic Space Trajectories: A case study on machine learning literature

 \subsection{Non-Negative Matrix Factorization}

-We employ non-negative matrix factorization (NMF) \citep{Lee99MF} for discovering paper topics and embedding papers into the topic space $\mathbb{R}^t$ for a chosen dimensionality $t \in \mathbb{N}_{>0}$.
+Review 1.7{We now explain the used topic model NMF in more detail.
+Readers already familiar with or not concerned with the mathematical details of this method are advised to skip this section.} We employ non-negative matrix factorization (NMF) \citep{Lee99MF} for discovering paper topics and embedding papers into the topic space $\mathbb{R}^t$ for a chosen dimensionality $t \in \mathbb{N}_{>0}$.
 We start with a word-document matrix $V \in \mathbb{R}_{\geq0}^{n \times d}$, with $n$ being the number of words and $d$ the number of documents.
 In this matrix, each column is a document vector in which each component is a word weight.
 A word weight can be, for example, the term frequency in the document or the product of the term frequency and inverted document frequency (tf-idf).
 NMF finds an approximate factorization $V \approx WH$.
 The factorization is achieved through minimization of a \emph{distance} $d(V, WH)$, typically achieved through multiplicative update rules.
 As a distance $d$ we utilize (as commonly applied) the Frobenius norm of the matrix difference $V-WH$, i.e., $d(V, WH)\coloneqq ||V-WH||_F$.
 The Frobenius norm $||A||_F$ of an $m \times n$ matrix $A$ with entries $a_{ij}$ is $\sum_{i=1}^{m}{\sum_{j=1}^{n}{|a_{ij}|^2}}$.
 In the following we will address this distance also by the name \emph{reconstruction error}.
 After the minimization the left factor $W \in \mathbb{R}_{\geq 0}^{n \times t}$ contains in each column a topic vector of word weights.
 The factor $H \in \mathbb{R}_{\geq 0}^{t \times d}$ contains in each column a representation of a document in topic space.